InfiniteCuriosity/NumericEnsembles/cran-comments.md

 * 0.10.6 Add back remove_data_correlations_greater_than.
 This addresses issues when data has columns that are highly correlated.

 * 0.10.7 Added stratified random sampling for the train, test and validation data sets

+* 0.10.8 Removed Ensemble_XGBoost due to massive overfitting, replaced with ensemble_neuralnet, which does not have any issues with overfitting.